What is Graywater?

 Using graywater at home

-An easy way to incorporate graywater is to install a three-way diverter valve at your clotheswasher and water your plants with the rinse water.
+An easy way to incorporate graywater is to install a three-way diverter valve at your clotheswasher, redirecting the water from your laundry to your landscape.

-How much can you save?
-A laundry to landscape solution saves about 3,600 gallons a year if you have a water-efficient clotheswasher, and up to 11,200 gallons a year if you have a top-loader.
+A laundry-to-landscape solution saves around 3,600 gallons a year if you have a water-efficient clotheswasher, and up to 11,200 gallons a year if you have an older top-loader.
 Rebates are available for the diverter (see below).

-If you go through your city permit process, you may be able to use other sources of graywater like showers and bathroom sinks for watering plants.
+If you go through your city permit process, you may also be able to use other sources of graywater like showers and bathroom sinks for your landscape.

 Tips for using graywater: